 Project emissions are considered zero for this project.
-According to paragraph 9, option (a), of AMS-I.D /16/, baseline emissions are calculated as amount of electricity generated by the project hydroelectric power plants (in kWh) multiplied by the grid emission coefficient (kg CO_2e/kWh).
-According to ACM0002 methodology, grid emission coefficient is calculated ex-ante as the average of the "simple operating margin" and the "build margin".
+According to paragraph 9, option (a), of AMS-I.D /26/, baseline emissions are calculated as the amount of electricity generated by the project hydroelectric power plant (in kWh) multiplied by the grid emission coefficient (kg CO2e/kWh).
+According to the ACM0002 / "Tool to calculate the emission factor for an electricity system", the grid emission coefficient is calculated ex-ante as the average of the "simple operating margin" and the "build margin".
 The system boundary is the Rondônia-Acre isolated grid, located in Rondônia State in the Northern Region of Brazil.

-The calculations /4/ are based on electricity generation in the grid and fuel consumption data of thermal plants provided by CERON, Eletrobras and Eletronorte for the years 2003-2005 which are the most recent statistics available at the time of PDD submission.
+The calculations /6/ are based on electricity generation in the grid and fuel consumption data of thermal plants provided by CERON, Eletrobras and Eletronorte for the years 2003-2005 which are the most recent statistics available at the time of the PDD submission.
 The data was verified against the data provided by CERON and Eletronorte and by data published on the Eletrobras/GETON website.

 As the Rondônia-Acre electric grid has less than 50% of low-cost must run, the simple OM method was considered for the determination of the operating margin (OM).
 The build margin emission coefficient (BM) was calculated considering the most recent 20% power plants capacity additions (in MWh) in the electricity system.
-The simple-adjusted operating margin (OM) emission coefficient is calculated to be 0.8682 tCO2e/MWh and the build margin (BM) emission coefficient is 1.0160 tCO2e/MWh, resulting in a combined margin emission coefficient of 0.9421 tCO2/MWh (weighted average of the build and operating margin), which is fixed exante for the crediting period.
+The simple-adjusted operating margin (OM) emission coefficient is calculated to be 0.8682 tCO2e/MWh and the build margin (BM) emission coefficient is 1.0160 tCO2e/MWh, resulting in a combined margin emission coefficient of 0.9421 tCO2/MWh (weighted average of the build and operating margin), which is fixed ex-ante for the crediting period.